-"My attention has been called to the fact that the Labor Film Service is planning to supply the American Labor Movement with motion pic-tures which aim to increase the solidarity of the workers.
+"My attention has been called to the fact that the Labor Film Service is planning to supply the American Labor Movement with motion pictures which aim to increase the solidarity of the workers.
 I am very glad to hear of your venture.
+It is said that fifty million Amer-

 It is said that fifty million Americans attend movie shows each week.
 If that is so it is vitally important for the labor movement to have them watching films that speak the message of industrial self-government and economic freedom.
 I wish you every success.